 Whether original or new, panelling is a beautiful feature in any home.
-Traditionally decorators picked out panelling by painting it several different colours.
-Today, it has become popular to paint panelling in just one colour, a style with Georgian precedent, to make the space feel much larger.
+Traditionally, decorators would have picked it out in several different colours, but it has become more popular in recent years to use the same colour across walls and panelling for a cohesive look.

 This method has its roots in Georgian decorating, but looks equally at home in a modern scheme, enhancing the feeling of spaciousness in any panelled room.

 Cornicing & Moulding

 There are a few handy formulas for making even the plainest cornicing, coving or crown moulding a part of a beautifully cohesive scheme.
 First, you can paint the moulding and ceiling the same colour, which gives the impression of a slightly lower ceiling; painting moulding and walls in the same colour, by contrast, has the opposite effect, making the walls appear taller.

 If you’d like to draw attention to more decorative moulding, you could choose a colour that sits between that of the wall and the ceiling on our colour card for a graduating effect, or even pick it out in an accent colour of its own.

 To show off the detail of intricate plaster moulding, try painting in Soft Distemper.

 Radiators are rarely celebrated as aesthetic features, but that’s not to say they can’t be.
 If you’d rather hide a necessary but unsightly appliance, a great way to minimise its presence is to paint it in the same colour as the wall.
 Sometimes, however, a humble radiator can add a lot of impact – try painting it in a contrasting shade, such as sunny yellow Babouche against a backdrop of inky Hague Blue, for a real statement.